 What is the most popular shutter style for a bay window?

 The most popular form of shutter for bay windows are our full height plantation shutters fitted with wider louvers to allow the sun to shine right into the room.
-But the brilliant thing about shutters for bay windows is that they can be dressed up and down as you like with few restrictions.
-Tier on tier shutters, for example, are popular for ground floor rooms where the shutters can be closed at the bottom to provide privacy when using a cafe style table while allowing light unfettered access into the room from above.
+However the brilliant thing about shutters is that they can be dressed up and down as you like with few restrictions.
+Tier on tier shutters, for example, are popular for ground floor rooms where the shutters can be closed at the bottom to provide privacy when dining in the bay while allowing light unfettered access into the room from above.
 We can also fit a smaller louver combined with a blackout solution in bedrooms, nurseries and other rooms where you need less light rather than more.

-We provide a free home consultation to take the measurements for your bespoke shutters and at this time our measurer will be able to make a recommendation for you.
+We provide a free home consultation to take the measurements for your bespoke shutters and at this time our measurer will be able to make a recommendation to you based on your concerns.
+To find out more about our bay window shutters contact us today on 020 8662 0126 or using our online form to book your free home consultation.